Last updated on April 20th, 2023

 This Shrimp Avocado Salad with Honey Lime Dressing is an easy and refreshing main course salad that’s packed with flavor!
-The homemade salad dressing serves as the shrimp marinade as well making this an even easier recipe to meal prep!
+The homemade shrimp salad dressing serves as the shrimp marinade as well, making this an even easier recipe to meal prep!

-The best part is that the dressing also serves as the shrimp marinade, so it’s pulling double duty over here!
+The best part is that the dressing for shrimp salad also serves as the shrimp marinade, so it’s pulling double duty over here!

 How to Make Homemade Honey Lime Salad Dressing